uniqualitech/easy-permissions-android/README.md

 # easy-permissions-android
-we can use this library when run time permission is needed for take photo from gallery and camera
+we can use this library when run time permission is needed for take photo from gallery and camera, and also for some permissions

 For Camera